aloneInEntropy/game-projects/Dead Overlap/Assets/Text/Dialogue/guide.md

 ```

 ### Responses
-After choices have been made, there may be dialogue following each choice.
-This is on the line immediately after the choices as a (`~`) followed by a hashtag (`#`) and an `@` and the choice the dialogue is in response to.
+After choices have been made, there may be non-branching dialogue (a single immediate dialogue line too insignificant to warrant another dialogue file) following each choice.
+This is on the line immediately after the choices as a (`~#@`) and the choice the dialogue is in response to.

 So, for example.
 ```